Fr05ty-hub/TradeshiftNode/README.md

 I have not done the full suite of Unit Test I would have liked.
 I have taken some tests to fix previous errors in implementation, though I'm sure more issues are around, I just haven't gotten round to fixing them.
 Testing has been done using PyTest (sort of as I haven't migrated to the nicer architecture of it) in PyCharm and is run against a local copy of the Redis database and API.

+If you want to run this, please comment out line 13 in app.py and uncomment line 12 so it points to the local Redis database.
+If you try to deploy the API with Redis pointing to localhost instead of Redis, it will not match up with the Docker Redis container and the API will be useless.

 -------

 ## Persistence